CLG Gaeil Fhánada: History

-Gaeil Fhánada won the 2013 All-Ireland title in Waterford, the club's first title.

-Gaeil Fhánada won the 2022 All-Ireland title after extra-time against Mayo's Cill Chomáin (2–10 to 2–11) in Galway, the second time they won the competition.
+In 2022, the men's side captained by Ryan ‘Red Bird’ McGonigle hosted & won the Comórtas na Peil na Gaeltacht Sóisir Tír Conaill in Páirc Uí Shiadhail, after beating Naomh Mhuire Íochtar Na Rossan in the final.
+They automatically got promoted in the league as the leagues were manually redrawn.
+They later go on to have a steady campaign in the Donegal All-County Division 2 League.
+They won the 2022 Comórtas na Peil na Gaeltacht Sóisir Uile-Éireann title after extra-time against Mayo's Cill Chomáin (2–10 to 2–11) in Leitir Móir, County Galway, the second time they won the competition.
 It was their most significant trophy at adult level for nearly a decade, having earlier contested the 2018 final against Downings and lost.